mjdiaz/userinterface.js/README.md

 ### Collection

-userinterface.js also includes some some basic models to get you started head over to the [userinterface.js-collection](https://github.com/thoughtsunificator/userinterface.js-collection) repository to check them out.
+userinterface.js also includes some basic models to get you started head over to the [userinterface.js-collection](https://github.com/thoughtsunificator/userinterface.js-collection) repository to check them out.

 ## Examples